MarkSeliverstov/MFF-bachelor-work/logs.md

 ## 22.03.2024 (14:00)

 - [?]
-Add some abstract entities defined by user - how we want to convert and use it?
+Add some abstract entities defined by user - how we want to convert and use it? (additional prfixes in config file? - [`@lc-issue`] for example)
-- [1/2] Using config file instead of vscode settings - using the same config file for the server and the extension (currently only for the server, for extension it is more difficult)
+- [1/2] Using config file instead of vscode settings - using the same config file for the server and the extension (currently only for the server, for extension it is more difficult) - `ei-config.json`
 - [x] Cnnect extractor and server - it is backend no where is server and cli app

 - [x] 27.03 Write updates

+Additional: Wrote readme's for the backend, cleaned up the code.

 ## Writing